 The project company generally passes on to the contractor all design and construction obligations, liabilities and risks under a construction contract, which is fully back to back with the concession contract.

-The contractor usually undertakes to perform the design and construction obligations on a turnkey and fixed-price basis and, hence, it bears the risk of price escalation of the material, equipment or workers.
+The contractor usually undertakes to perform the design and construction obligations on a turnkey and fixed-price basis and, hence, it bears the risk of price escalation of materials, equipment or workers.
 In some cases, the contractor is allowed to revise the price annually to reflect inflation.

 Other risks that are transferred by the project company to the contractor under a classic concession-based construction contract include a delay in the completion of works, approval risk, the risk of damage to works and defects during the defects liability period.

 The risks generally covered by the financial balance under the concession contract do not entitle the contractor to suspend works or in any way relieve the contractor of its obligations under the construction contract.
 The contractor shall, however, be entitled to compensation in accordance with the 'back-to-back, if and when' principle, (i.e., the contractor will only receive compensation for any of the relevant events to the extent the project company is compensated for those same events under the concession contract).

 With regard to limitation of liability, under general Portuguese law, any party is liable before the other for the breach of its obligations under the relevant contract.
 All damage caused by such breach must be compensated, including all direct damage and loss of profit but excluding indirect or consequential damages.
 Portuguese law expressly forbids prior general waivers of the right to compensation, although specific waivers after the occurrence of the fact giving rise to the right to compensation are permitted.
-It is possible, however, for the parties to agree an amount of liquidated damages for breach of obligations, provided that it represents a reasonable estimate of the damages that may result from such breach.
+It is possible, however, for the parties to agree an amount of liquidated damages for breach of obligations, provided that it represents a reasonable estimate of the damage that may result from such breach.
 Caps on liability are also generally admitted.